-The Barron County Nutrition Education teaches youth in both in school and afterschool programming.
-Education is currently taking place at Roselawn Elementary School, Chetek Middle school, Cumberland Middle School, Turtle Lake Elementary School, and Lincoln Elementary School.
-Lessons are taught to all grade levels (pre-k through 8th grade) and include learning about the food guide pyramid, how to choose healthy foods, food safety, and how to be more physically active.
+Barron County Nutrition Education teaches youth in both in-school and summer school programming.
+Education is currently taking place in Rice Lake, Barron, Chetek, Cumberland, and Turtle Lake elementary schools.
+Lessons are taught to the 1st, 3rd, and 4/5th-grade levels and include learning about: MyPlate, how to choose healthy foods, food safety, and how to be more physically active.
 Children also have the opportunity to sample new healthy foods and learn how to make healthy snacks.

 Adult education takes place a various Barron County locations including; WIC clinics, senior meal sites, the Barron County Day Development Center, food pantries, and parent school groups.
 Education focuses on learning how to plan healthy, inexpensive meal, how to foster healthy eating habits in children, simple meal preparation methods and practices, and how to be more physically active.

 Being the best YOU doesn’t just involve eating healthy foods but it also means being physically active.
 Here are some fresh ideas to help you get movin’ being the warmer weather is just around the corner.